Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Primary and secondary imaging features of thin accretion disks

 The first two rows of Fig. \ref{fig.11} display the primary and secondary images of the accretion disk for a fixed magnetic charge \(g/M = 0.1\), viewed at inclination angles \(\theta = 0^\circ\), \(40^\circ\), and \(80^\circ\).
 The primary images are significantly sharper and more distinct than the secondary ones, and as the viewing angle increases, the contours gradually evolve into the characteristic appearance of thin accretion disk.
 In each panel, the cases \(b/M = 0\), \(0.04\), and \(0.08\) are juxtaposed, revealing that larger values of \(b\) systematically enlarge the resulting image contours.
 This dependence on the DM parameter becomes even more pronounced in the secondary images, where its influence is markedly stronger.

 The third and fourth rows present the evolution of the image contours as the viewing inclination varies, with the DM parameter fixed at \(b/M = 0.01\).
 Each panel combines the three magnetic charge configurations \(g/M = 0\), \(0.15\), and \(0.3\).
 The contour morphology changes appreciably with the observer’s angle; however, the influence of the magnetic charge is negligible—its impact on both the primary and secondary images is practically indistinguishable.
-This implies that any observational discrimination of a PFDM–Bardeen BH must primarily rely on the value of the DM parameter \(b\).
+This is reasonable because, on the distance scales relevant to the appearance of the BH accretion disk, the contribution of the magnetic charge is negligibly weak.
+This also implies that any observational discrimination of a PFDM–Bardeen BH must primarily rely on the value of the DM parameter \(b\).
 The presence of DM produces a clear enlargement of the accretion disk image.